What happens when I bring my pet?

 Can additional visits be made to visit my pet before crematorium?

 Usually not as we always start the cremation process as quickly as possible.
 We are occasionally asked to hold onto pets so that other family members can visit them later.
-In many cases this can be quite difficult, particularly as we do not have cold storage.
+In many cases this can be quite difficult, particularly as we do not have cold storage or facilities to store pets.
 We would advise anyone who wants to pay their respects to accompany you when you bring your pet.
 If you wish, your friends or relatives can wait outside so that our initial contact and completion of the paperwork is done in privacy.
 Once you have had your moment alone with your pet your friends or relatives can be invited in.
-As we are so small we do not have facilities to store pets prior to cremation.
 Where we are able to accommodate additional visits we make a modest charge of £20.

 Can we accommodate cultural cremations?